Coleus99/cv-project/README.md

 ## Potential Improvements
 * Use React-Bootstrap to handle the modal - so we can close on submit rather than separate button.
 Will require some understanding of React hooks
 * Add an image field to the title
+* Allow multiple inputs for Education/exprience by storing input type first then display all subsequent elements in the array